AdobeDocs/analytics.en/help/components/dimensions/referrer-type.md

 * **Social networks:**: Referrer data belonged to an Adobe-recognized social network.
 * **Other web sites**: Referrer data did not belong to a search engine or social network that Adobe recognizes.
 * **Hard drive**: Referrer originated from a local copy of a web page on the visitor's hard drive.
+* **Email**: Referrer originated from a URL with a protocol of `imap://` or `mail://`.
+Does not include online email services, as these typically use `https://` protocol.

 ### Social networks

 The following list references the 'Social networks' lookup table that Adobe uses.
-Adobe provides this list as a courtesy to Adobe Analytics customers If you would like to recommend that Adobe adds a domain to this list, have a support delegate in your organization contact Customer Care.
+Adobe provides this list as a courtesy to Adobe Analytics customers.
+If you would like to recommend that Adobe adds a domain to this list, have a support delegate in your organization contact Customer Care.

 >[!NOTE] This list is different than the default list of social networks in [Marketing channel processing rules](../c-marketing-channels/c-rules.md).